Pestward History, Family Crest & Coats of Arms

 Another 37 words (3 lines of text) are included under the topic Early Pestward Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pestward family to Ireland
+Migration of the Pestward family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Pestward or a variant listed above: Roger Presswood who landed in North America in 1700; Joan Prestwood, who settled in Virginia in 1666; and Richard Prestwood, who was on record in Baltimore in 1749..